kanidm/kanidm/book/src/developers/designs/replication_coordinator.md

 └─────────────────┘                └─────────────────┘
 ```

-Since we still have the Server Entry records in the Default Site on bothe Node A and Node B, then
+Since we still have the Server Entry records in the Default Site on both Node A and Node B, then
 all nodes will continue to participate in full mesh, and will update certificates as required.

 Since all servers would still be updating their RUV's and by proxy, updating RUV's to their partners